12 questions about the future of HQ trivia and its $15M fundraise

 HQ would be the crown jewel of platforms like Facebook Watch or Snapchat Discover.
 They’re surely considering how to build or buy their way into the market.
 At a $100 million value, they could easily pay a big premium and still get a potentially lucrative deal.
 The fact that HQ hasn’t already faded away like some fad since its August debut epitomizes the glued-in engagement platforms crave and could make it an attractive acquisition.
 But that’s also why the founders shouldn’t sell.
 After watching Twitter buy and squander Vine, Yusupov famously tweeted, “Don’t sell your company!”

-9. Does host Scott Rogowski have an equity stake so he’ll stay?
+9. Does host Scott RogowskY have an equity stake so he’ll stay?

 We don’t know, but HQ would be smart to make him a partial owner.
 HQ’s spunky quizzmaster is the face of the brand that’s beloved by fans.
 HQ could take a serious hit if some competitor or tech giant like Facebook or Snapchat poached him with a big payday to make their own HQ clone.